risilab/cormorant/README.rst

 Installation
 ============

-Pydiffmap is installable using pip.
+Cormorant is installable using pip.
 You can currently install it from source by going to the directory with setup.py

 ::